stitchdata/docs/_saas-integrations/netsuite/v1/netsuite-v1.md

       - title: "Create a Stitch {{ integration.display_name }} role"
         anchor: "create-stitch-netsuite-role"
         content: |
-          {{ integration.display_name }} enforces two-factor authentication for Full Access and Administrator roles as of {{ integration.display_name }} 2018.1.

-          Stitch's {{ integration.display_name }} integration doesn't support authenticating with this method.
-Connection errors will arise if either the Full Access or Administrator role is assigned to the Stitch user.
-          {% endcapture %}

-          {% include important.html first-line="**Do not assign the Full Access or Administrator role to Stitch**" content=two-factor-auth-roles %}

           1. Using the global search, type `page: new role` and click the **Page: New Role** result.
           2. On the Role page, enter a name for the role in the **Name** field.
 For example: `Stitch`
           3. In the **Authentication** section, check the **Web Services Only Role** box.